UOL-Interns/docs/Swagger/README.md

-# Swegger
+# swagger

-Swegger is a tool use for:
+swagger is a tool use for:

  - API Design
  - API Development